Ameer5121/AIVoice/README.md

 It doesn't have DeepL's **informal Japanese** translation quality, but it has 70-80% of the translation quality that it shouldn't be a problem/noticeable.

+# Why DeepL?
+DeepL has hands down the best English to Japanese translation, and that's why it is the main API for this application.
+The other option that is mentioned has 70-80% of the translation quality as DeepL, and is good enough for most cases.

 # Why do I not see Japanese text on the console
 Console applications by default use a font that doesn't support unicode, so you're going to have use a font that supports unicode.